Iraneus/betamedneed/be-fast.md

 **S for Speech**: The person suddenly finds it difficult to talk and the speech becomes slurry.

 **T for Time**: If you notice one or more of these signs, please don’t waste time.
 Time is brain!
-Please quickly take the person to the nearest hospital or clinic or call an ambulance immediately.
+Please call an ambulance immediately or quickly take the person to the nearest hospital or clinic.

 Symptoms occur suddenly and can include headache, confusion and difficulty moving the leg especially on one side of the body.